Iowa court hearings, Loras College classes altered amid 'community spread' of virus

 LORAS CHANGES

-Loras officials said spring break will remain as scheduled, Loras officials.
+Spring break will remain as scheduled, according to Loras officials.
 However, they will have classes online Monday, April 13, the day after Easter, due to the cancellations.

 Online classes will be offered at least through April 17.

 Students who live on campus must leave by 5 p.m.
 Friday, according to the letter.
-Meal plan dining services also will cease t 5 p.m.
+Meal plan dining services also will cease at 5 p.m.
 Friday.

 COURT CHANGES

-Per Saturday's Supreme Court order delays all criminal jury trials until April 20 and all civil jury trials until May 4.
-Clerk of Court's offices will remain open, but other hearings might be altered due to the outbreak.
+Per Saturday’s Supreme Court order, all criminal jury trials will be delayed until April 20 and all civil jury trials until May 4.
+Clerk of Court’s offices will remain open, but other hearings might be altered due to the outbreak.